Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ### Change order of query categories

 [comment]: <> (Julian: Momentan funktioniert es nicht.
 Ist es so gewollt?
-Vgl.
+Oder automatisch nach Namem/alphabetisch sortiert?Vgl.
 PIM/DataHub)

-The query categories are displayed in the order in which they are created.
-However, you can change the order of the query categories if necessary.
+You can change the order of the query categories if necessary.

 The procedure to change the order of query categories and sub-categories is identical.
 Just select a sub-category instead of a category and follow the steps described below.